rossshannon/weekly-weather-mcp/README.md

 ### API Key Issues

-If you encounter an "Invalid API key" or authorization error:
+If you encounter an “Invalid API key” or authorization error:
-1. Make sure you've subscribed to the "One Call API 3.0" plan
+1. Make sure you’ve subscribed to the “One Call API 3.0” plan
 2. Remember that API key activation can take up to an hour
 3. Verify you have set the OPENWEATHER_API_KEY correctly in environment variables
-4. Check that you're providing the correct api_key parameter when calling the tools
+4. Check that you’re providing the correct api_key parameter when calling the tools

 ### Other Common Issues

-- **"Location not found" error**:
+- **“Location not found” error**:
-  - Try using a more accurate city name or add a country code, e.g., "Beijing,CN" or "Paris,FR"
+  - Try using a more accurate city name or add a country code, e.g., “Beijing,CN” or “Paris,FR”
-  - For US cities with common names, specify the state: "Springfield,IL,US" or "Portland,OR,US"
+  - For US cities with common names, specify the state: “Springfield,IL,US” or “Portland,OR,US”
   - Check for typos in location names
-  - Some very small or remote locations might not be in OpenWeatherMap's database
+  - Some very small or remote locations might not be in OpenWeatherMap’s database

 - **Incorrect location returned**:
   - For cities with the same name in different countries, always include the country code
-  - Example: "Paris,FR" for Paris, France vs "Paris,TX,US" for Paris, Texas
+  - Example: “Paris,FR” for Paris, France vs “Paris,TX,US” for Paris, Texas

-- **Rate limiting (429 error)**: You've exceeded your API call limit.
+- **Rate limiting (429 error)**: You’ve exceeded your API call limit.
 Check your OpenWeatherMap account settings.

 ## Development and Testing